 In the present investigation three research tools were used in order to collect the data.
 One was information schedule related to “Initiatives of Online Learning Schedule” consisting of 09 items and the other was “Questionnaire for ‘Challenges of Online Learning Schedule” consisting of 55 items and 06 domains another was Attitude of Students towards Online Learning Scale consisting of 20 items and developed and standardised by V. Jyothi and B. Vijayabhinandana.

+4. RESULTS

-Analysis & Interpertation Of Data
+4.1 Analysis and Interpertation of Data

 Objective 01: Initiatives for promoting online learning among Higher Education Students